-The IC shall provide a testing procedure to Otter Tail per the MN DIP criteria.
+The IC shall provide a testing procedure to Otter Tail Power per the MN DIP criteria.
 This criteria can be found below in Section 14.2.

-Prior to the witness testing for all DER systems which utilize UL 1741 SB inverter technology, the DER Installer shall provide Otter Tail a -AS (Applied Settings) Utility Required Profile (URP) .CSV file with the Certification of Completion, as outlined in Section 16.
-This is to confirm how the inverter(s) are configured and document the response of the inverter(s).
+For all DER systems which utilize UL 1741 SB inverter technology, the DER Installer shall provide Otter Tail Power an -AS (Applied Settings) Utility Required Profile (URP) .CSV file to ensure the inverter configurations conform to Otter Tail Power's requirements, as outlined in Section 16.
+This is how Otter Tail Power will document the response characteristics of the inverter(s) for each DER.

-Section 16 also contains the Otter Tail "Specified Settings" -SS URP example which details Otter Tail's required inverter configuration, based on the autonomous function settings outlined within this TSM.
+Section 16 also contains the Otter Tail Power "Specified Settings" -SS URP file example which details Otter Tail Power's required inverter configuration, based on the autonomous function settings outlined within this TSM.

-An electronic .CSV file with all applicable fields completed and a picture of the inverter nameplate is required to be provided to Otter Tail to confirm and document the inverter configuration.
-This file is to be provided by the DER Installer to Otter Tail before or with the filing of the Certification of Completion document.
+An electronic .CSV file with all applicable fields completed and a picture of the inverter nameplate is required to be provided to Otter Tail Power to confirm and document the inverter configuration.
+This file is to be provided by the DER Installer to Otter Tail Power prior to receiving Permission To Operate so that it can be reviewed to ensure it aligns with Otter Tail Power's requirements.

-For DER systems utilizing multiple inverters of the same size and type, where all inverters have the same applied settings, the installer shall provide, from one inverter, a .CSV applied settings (-AS) URP file and a picture of its nameplate to represent the configuration and settings of the whole inverter system.
+For DER systems utilizing multiple or string inverters of the same size and type, where all inverters have the same applied settings, the installer shall provide, from one inverter, a single .CSV applied settings (-AS) URP file and a picture of its nameplate to represent the configuration and settings of the whole inverter system.